h8d13/TERCES/README.md

 Then create a symlink either:

 `ln -s /path/to/TERCES/terces ~/.local/bin/terces` or any other `bin/terces` location.

-`alias terces='/path/to/TERCES/terces'` To use only in shell env.
+Or `alias terces='/path/to/TERCES/terces'` To use only in shell env.

 ---